As the temperature heats up outside, we’ve got the perfect wine pairings to cool you down whilst you enjoy cheese from our summer range.

 Champagne Dom Perignon Rose 2006 is an uber rare Rosé fizz from legendary Champagne House – Dom Perignon.
 It is intense and vibrant with mind blowing complexity.
 A supreme champagne for the supreme champion!

-Bleu d’Auvergne is less salted than other blue cheese so it tends to have a creamier, more butter flavour, and a more moist texture.
-This classic French blue needs a wine that can work with both elements.
+Bleu d’Auvergne is less salted than other blue cheese so it tends to have a creamier, more buttery flavour, with a bit more of a moist texture.
+This classic French blue, which is actually made with the same process as a Roquefort, needs a wine that can work with both elements.

-Bosworth Ash has a clean, bright and earthy flavour which balances smooth with its firm textures.
+Dazel Ash has a clean, bright and earthy flavour which balances smooth with its firm textures.
 Goat’s cheese this crisp needs a wine with exceptional freshness.
 There’s one grape type that has the muscle, and that’s Sauvignon Blanc.
-The subtle citrus fruit and gooseberry intensity of French Reserve Arbousiers is an ideal match for Bosworth Ash but if you’re all about Marlborough SB then the Savvie is a safe bet.
+The subtle citrus fruit and gooseberry intensity of French Reserve Arbousiers is an ideal match for Dazel Ash but if you’re all about Marlborough SB then the Savvie is a safe bet.